-Cheating is helpful and helps to free up your mind from its rules.
+Cheating is a helpful that helps you to get out of your own rules.

-Some sources would even call cheating and creativity two sides of the same coin.
-It makes sense to us.
-After all, lying takes creativity to do, but perhaps these deeper looks into what we do when we are presented with the opportunity to cheat will allow us to break down the barriers that cheating is wrong.
-White and black, cheating is never okay.
+Sources have even called creativity and cheating two sides of one coin.
+This makes perfect sense.
+It takes creativity to lie, but maybe these deeper examinations of what we do when presented with the chance to cheat will help us break down the barriers that make cheating wrong.
+Cheating is not okay in any color.

 There are many colors that lie between these two shades.
 While it may take some time to stop making these assumptions we’re at least starting to see the light.